axeII/axell.dev/content/posts/unwanted-suprise-after-disabling-sip-on-macos/index.md

 ---

-So if you read my blog, recently I decied to give a go to Yabai.
-For those who don't know Yabai is a tiling window manager for macOS controlled with super usefull shortcuts.
+So if you read my blog, recently I decided to give a go to Yabai.
+For those who don't know Yabai is a tiling window manager for macOS controlled with super useful shortcuts.
 Feel free to read more about my post here: [Yabai - tiling window manager for macOS](/posts/yabai-guide-2024).

 Now to be able to use the full potential of Yabai, I had to disable SIP (System Integrity Protection) on macOS.
 This is a security feature that protects the system from malicious software.
 It's a good thing to have it enabled, but for some software like Yabai, you need to disable it (Yabai needs it so it can control windows and other stuff with Dock system app).
 And after disabling the SIP I discovered the unpleasant surprise.

 ## The unpleasant surprise

 It's very high chance that same as me you have the Mac or Macbook with M chip inside.
-These machines and great, powerfull and engergy efficient.
+These machines and great, powerful and energy efficient.
 Great thing about them is that they use same CPU architecture as iPhone and iPad.
 This means that you can run iOS apps on your Mac.
 There are few apps I use are actually iOS apps ported to mac.
-That can be very usefull let's say for app like pushover, which is iOS app that I use for notifications on my Mac.
+That can be very useful let's say for app like pushover, which is iOS app that I use for notifications on my Mac.
 If I use it on my Mac, I pay only for subscription that I use for iOS/iPadOS devices.
 So it's a win-win situation.

-_However_
+However

 If you disable SIP on your Mac, you can longer use these apps.
 Why?
 Because these iOS Apps are encrypted by FairPlay, which requires the Secure Enclave to decrypt the executable before running.
 Problem is, the Secure Enclave is the same processor that enforces SIP and it refuses to decrypt unless SIP is disabled.